mamaz/gotchas/CleanCode.md

 This will lead to one rule, if the method is not a business logic class, do only one and one thing only.

-### Pure Functions
+### Pure Function
-In functional programming paradigm, there terminology called pure function, what does that mean.
+In functional programming paradigm, there is a terminology called pure function, what does that mean.
 Let’s see this simple basic function like this:

 ```